 When designing a kitchen the starting point is to assess the existing conditions.
 The second step is to plan your appliances.
 You will want to figure out what type of appliances you want and their size.
 Wall ovens are a great idea for kitchen designs because they do not require you to bend over to use them.
 Wall ovens are very convenient, and deciding between a wall oven or a range is an important decision.

 The picture below is of a kitchen with Miele wall ovens and a separate Thermadore Cooktop.

-If you have children or even if you don’t, but you like posting things to your wall, then magnetic paint may be something to consider for your kitchen.
+If you have children, or even if you don’t, and you like posting things to your wall, then magnetic paint may be something to consider for your kitchen.

 Bells and Whistles

 There are all kinds of bells and whistles you can have in your kitchen.
 In this video we have a kitchen counter with a telescopic downdraft hood.
-The hood is push button operated and comes up from the countertop and retracts down into the cabinet below.
-This is convenient so that it disappears when not in use but it’s also pretty cool.
+The hood is push-button operated and comes up from the countertop, and then retracts down into the cabinet below.
+This is convenient in that it disappears when not in use, but it’s also pretty cool.

 Under Cabinet Lighting

 Under cabinet lighting is really important.
 It will help you see better for your working surfaces as task lighting, and it can really add mood and design elegance.